daratourt/Comparative-SMOTE-Undersampling-Stroke-ML/README.md

-# Comparative-SMOTE-Undersampling-Stroke-ML
-A Comparative Analysis of SMOTE and Undersampling Methods on Machine Learning Models: A Case Study of Highly Imbalanced Stroke Prediction
+# A Comparative Analysis of SMOTE and Undersampling Methods on Machine Learning Models: A Case Study of Highly Imbalanced Stroke Prediction